Website & blogs © Louis Kraft 2013-2019

 Years passed.
 It was now 1995 and we were at the Western Writers of America (WWA) convention in Cheyenne, Wyoming (I’m foggy on the location but think the timing was with the publication of Custer and the Cheyenne).

 I’m going to pull from a major lesson I learned from Errol Flynn’s magnificent memoir, My Wicked, Wicked Ways, which was published shortly after his death in 1959.
 Mainly, that at times one must remain vague to protect friends, former lovers, and yours truly.
 I hope that what I share here is okay.
 Am back to the writer from the 1960s.
-He was working on a book wherein he claimed his subject outlived his death by decades.
+He was working on a book wherein he claimed his subject—Billy the Kid—outlived his death by decades.
 “Do you believe he wasn’t murdered?”
-He honestly replied that he did believe that this westerner was murdered.
+He honestly replied that he did believe that the Kid was murdered.
 “Why are you writing this manuscript?”
 He again honestly answered that it would sell books.

 Kudos to him for his honesty.
 At the same time his words now mimic the truth of today’s world.
 If the truth gets in the way of your preconceived premise, dismiss it.
 If someone confronts you on your lie, one-up them and call them “little Billy,” or “bullshitting Johnny,” or “sex stalker Alex.”
 The new key words here are: “Fake News.”
 Point your finger at them, scream, and if possible see that your hateful rants explode all over social media. …